sphinx-gallery/sphinx-gallery/doc/advanced.rst

 -------

 Here we will show an example of how to use these components in the secondary sidebar of ``pydata-sphinx-theme``.
-Navigate around :ref:`examples-index` for an overview of how things would look like.
+Navigate around :ref:`examples-index` for an example of what the sidebar would look like.

 Configure the components to be used in the secondary sidebar: